European Right (1984–1989)

 The Group of the European Right (Groupe des droites européennes, abbr.
-ER) was a far-right political group that operated in the European Parliament between 1984 and 1989.
+DR) was a far-right political group that operated in the European Parliament between 1984 and 1989.
 It was led by the neo-fascist National Front of Jean-Marie Le Pen.
 Its members also were the Italian Social Movement and Greek National Political Union.
 The Ulster Unionist Party was also a member of ER after 1985.
 ER was succeeded by the Technical Group of the European Right after the 1989 European Parliament election.

 History

 Following the 1984 elections, MEPs from the Italian Social Movement (MSI), Greek National Political Union (EPEN) and French National Front were elected.
 They formed the first formally far-right Group in the Parliament.
 They were later joined by John Taylor of the Ulster Unionist Party.
 In the 1989 elections, the Ulster Unionist retired and his successor sat in a different group while the EPEN members lost their seats, and the new MEPs from the German party The Republicans refused to ally themselves with the MSI due to disagreements over the status of South Tyrol.
 The Group collapsed and was succeeded by the Technical Group of the European Right.